realty

 With Maison Kyka, you’re supported by real estate professionals at every stage of your investment project:

-2. Architectural design : our interior design studio helps you determine the most interesting work to do,
+2. Architectural design: our interior design studio helps you determine the most interesting work to do,

 Answer a few questions and receive a personalized estimate for your real estate project

-"My experience with this team has been exceptional.
-My architect fully understood my expectations and the project team was always attentive.
+"I had a fantastic experience with the Maison Kyka team.
+My dedicated architect fully understood my expectations and the project team was very attentive.
 My project was delivered on time and the end result is fantastic.
 I am very satisfied with the service received."

 Lyrod Levy

-What you need to know before buying a property with construction
+What you need to know before buying a property that needs renovations

 1. Familiarize yourself with real estate diagnostics,

-Learn about real estate diagnoses
+Learn more about real estate diagnoses

 NOTE

-A certified inspector can guide you through this process to ensure that no critical aspect of the transaction is overlooked.
+An expert in real estate diagnostics can guide you through this process to ensure that no critical aspect of the transaction is overlooked.

 Advice